ramorel/ramorel.github.io/_pages/cv.md

 ## Research interests

-- Social influences on educational policy development and implementation
-- Social networks, social movements, organizational sociology, mixed methods
+• Education policy and politics
+• Social movements in education
+• Race and racialization of education policies
+• Social capital and social networks

 ## Publications